Crypto-Ransomware : Your Crippling Information Technology Nightmare

-Crypto-Ransomware has become an escalating cyber pandemic that poses an existential threat for organizations poorly prepared for an attack.
-Multiple generations of ransomware such as Dharma, WannaCry, Locky, SamSam and MongoLock cryptoworms have been circulating for years and continue to inflict harm.
-More recent strains of crypto-ransomware such as Ryuk, Maze, Sodinokibi, Netwalker, Snatch and Egregor, plus additional as yet unnamed newcomers, not only do encryption of on-line data but also infiltrate all accessible system protection.
-Information synched to cloud environments can also be rendered useless.
-In a poorly architected system, this can render automatic restore operations hopeless and effectively knocks the network back to square one.
+Crypto-Ransomware has become a modern cyber pandemic that poses an existential danger for organizations unprepared for an assault.
+Versions of ransomware such as CryptoLocker, CryptoWall, Locky, NotPetya and MongoLock cryptoworms have been replicating for a long time and still inflict destruction.
+Modern strains of ransomware like Ryuk, Maze, Sodinokibi, Netwalker, Conti and Egregor, as well as daily unnamed malware, not only encrypt online data files but also infect many accessible system backup.
+Files replicated to cloud environments can also be rendered useless.
+In a vulnerable system, this can render automated restore operations impossible and effectively knocks the entire system back to square one.

-Getting back online services and data after a ransomware event becomes a race against the clock as the targeted business struggles to stop the spread and eradicate the ransomware and to resume business-critical operations.
-Due to the fact that ransomware needs time to replicate, attacks are usually launched on weekends and holidays, when successful penetrations in many cases take longer to identify.
-This compounds the difficulty of quickly assembling and coordinating a capable mitigation team.
+Getting back online services and information following a crypto-ransomware event becomes a sprint against time as the targeted business fights to contain and eradicate the ransomware and to resume mission-critical activity.
+Because ransomware needs time to replicate, penetrations are frequently sprung at night, when attacks tend to take more time to detect.
+This multiplies the difficulty of promptly mobilizing and orchestrating an experienced response team.

-Progent provides a variety of solutions for securing Lower Manhattan enterprises from crypto-ransomware penetrations.
-These include user education to help recognize and not fall victim to phishing attempts, ProSight Active Security Monitoring (ASM) for remote monitoring and management, in addition to deployment of the latest generation security appliances with AI technology to automatically discover and suppress day-zero threats.
-Progent also provides the services of seasoned ransomware recovery professionals with the track record and perseverance to reconstruct a compromised system as rapidly as possible.
+Progent offers an assortment of solutions for securing Lower Manhattan enterprises from ransomware penetrations.
+Among these are staff education to become familiar with and not fall victim to phishing scams, ProSight Active Security Monitoring for endpoint detection and response utilizing SentinelOne's AI-based threat defense to discover and suppress day-zero malware attacks.
+Progent in addition offers the services of expert ransomware recovery consultants with the talent and commitment to re-deploy a compromised network as rapidly as possible.

-Subsequent to a crypto-ransomware attack, even paying the ransom in cryptocurrency does not provide any assurance that cyber criminals will provide the codes to decrypt any of your data.
-Kaspersky ascertained that 17% of ransomware victims never recovered their files after having sent off the ransom, resulting in more losses.
-The risk is also costly.
-Ryuk ransoms often range from fifteen to forty BTC ($120,000 and $400,000).
-This is well above the average ransomware demands, which ZDNET estimated to be in the range of $13,000 for smaller organizations.
-The alternative is to setup from scratch the critical elements of your IT environment.
-Without the availability of complete information backups, this requires a broad range of skill sets, top notch team management, and the capability to work non-stop until the job is complete.
+Subsequent to a ransomware penetration, paying the ransom in Bitcoin cryptocurrency does not provide any assurance that merciless criminals will respond with the needed keys to decipher any of your information.
+Kaspersky ascertained that 17% of crypto-ransomware victims never recovered their data even after having sent off the ransom, resulting in additional losses.
+The gamble is also costly.
+Ryuk ransoms commonly range from 15-40 BTC ($120,000 and $400,000).
+This is greatly above the typical crypto-ransomware demands, which ZDNET determined to be around $13,000 for small organizations.
+The other path is to setup from scratch the critical components of your Information Technology environment.
+Without the availability of full information backups, this requires a broad complement of skills, professional project management, and the ability to work continuously until the task is over.

-For decades, Progent has made available professional Information Technology services for companies throughout the U.S. and has earned Microsoft's Partnership certification in the Datacenter and Cloud Productivity competencies.
-Progent's pool of subject matter experts includes engineers who have been awarded advanced industry certifications in important technologies such as Microsoft, Cisco, VMware, and popular distributions of Linux.
-Progent's cybersecurity experts have earned internationally-renowned industry certifications including CISA, CISSP-ISSAP, CRISC, and GIAC.
+For decades, Progent has made available certified expert Information Technology services for businesses across the U.S. and has earned Microsoft's Partnership certification status in the Datacenter and Cloud Productivity competencies.
+Progent's team of subject matter experts (SMEs) includes engineers who have been awarded top certifications in leading technologies such as Microsoft, Cisco, VMware, and popular distributions of Linux.
+Progent's cyber security experts have earned internationally-recognized industry certifications including CISM, CISSP, CRISC, and SANS GIAC.
 (See Progent's certifications).
-Progent also has expertise with accounting and ERP application software.
-This breadth of expertise gives Progent the capability to rapidly identify necessary systems and re-organize the surviving pieces of your Information Technology system following a crypto-ransomware attack and assemble them into an operational network.
+Progent in addition has experience in financial management and ERP software solutions.
+This breadth of experience gives Progent the skills to efficiently identify necessary systems and re-organize the surviving parts of your network system following a ransomware event and assemble them into a functioning network.

-Progent's security team deploys best of breed project management tools to orchestrate the complex restoration process.
-Progent knows the urgency of acting quickly and in unison with a client's management and IT resources to assign priority to tasks and to get critical systems back online as soon as possible.
+Progent's security team of experts utilizes state-of-the-art project management applications to orchestrate the complex restoration process.
+Progent knows the urgency of acting quickly and in concert with a client's management and Information Technology staff to prioritize tasks and to get critical systems back online as fast as humanly possible.

-A client engaged Progent after their organization was penetrated by Ryuk ransomware virus.
-Ryuk is believed to have been deployed by North Korean state sponsored criminal gangs, possibly adopting technology leaked from Americaís NSA organization.
-Ryuk targets specific companies with little room for disruption and is among the most lucrative incarnations of crypto-ransomware.
-High publicized victims include Data Resolution, a California-based data warehousing and cloud computing business, and the Chicago Tribune.
-Progent's client is a regional manufacturing business based in the Chicago metro area with about 500 employees.
-The Ryuk intrusion had disabled all essential operations and manufacturing processes.
-Most of the client's system backups had been online at the beginning of the attack and were destroyed.
-The client was taking steps for paying the ransom (in excess of $200K) and hoping for the best, but ultimately brought in Progent.
+A small business hired Progent after their organization was crashed by Ryuk crypto-ransomware.
+Ryuk is believed to have been developed by North Korean government sponsored cybercriminals, possibly using technology exposed from the U.S. NSA organization.
+Ryuk goes after specific companies with limited tolerance for disruption and is among the most profitable instances of crypto-ransomware.
+Well Known victims include Data Resolution, a California-based info warehousing and cloud computing company, and the Chicago Tribune.
+Progent's customer is a regional manufacturer based in Chicago with about 500 workers.
+The Ryuk intrusion had shut down all business operations and manufacturing capabilities.
+The majority of the client's information backups had been directly accessible at the start of the intrusion and were destroyed.
+The client considered paying the ransom (more than $200K) and praying for good luck, but ultimately engaged Progent.

-"I cannot thank you enough in regards to the care Progent gave us throughout the most fearful period of (our) businesses existence.
-We most likely would have paid the cybercriminals if not for the confidence the Progent experts provided us.
-That you were able to get our e-mail system and critical servers back on-line quicker than one week was incredible.
-Each expert I spoke to or texted at Progent was totally committed on getting us restored and was working at all hours on our behalf."
+"I can't thank you enough about the help Progent gave us during the most fearful period of (our) businesses existence.
+We may have had to pay the Hackers except for the confidence the Progent team gave us.
+That you could get our e-mail and important servers back into operation in less than one week was beyond my wildest dreams.
+Every single staff member I interacted with or communicated with at Progent was absolutely committed on getting our system up and was working all day and night on our behalf."

-Progent worked together with the client to rapidly understand and assign priority to the critical services that needed to be restored to make it possible to continue company functions:
+Progent worked together with the customer to rapidly get our arms around and assign priority to the mission critical services that needed to be restored to make it possible to resume company functions:

-To start, Progent followed ransomware penetration response industry best practices by halting lateral movement and disinfecting systems.
-Progent then began the work of restoring Windows Active Directory, the foundation of enterprise systems built on Microsoft technology.
-Microsoft Exchange messaging will not function without Windows AD, and the customerís financials and MRP software leveraged Microsoft SQL, which needs Windows AD for access to the database.
+To begin, Progent followed ransomware event mitigation industry best practices by isolating and clearing up compromised systems.
+Progent then began the work of restoring Microsoft Active Directory, the heart of enterprise systems built upon Microsoft Windows technology.
+Microsoft Exchange Server email will not function without AD, and the customer's MRP software utilized SQL Server, which needs Active Directory services for authentication to the data.

 - Accounting and Manufacturing Software

-Within two days, Progent was able to recover Active Directory to its pre-penetration state.
-Progent then completed setup and storage recovery on mission critical applications.
-All Exchange Server schema and configuration information were intact, which facilitated the rebuild of Exchange.
-Progent was also able to find local OST files (Microsoft Outlook Off-Line Folder Files) on staff PCs in order to recover email information.
-A not too old offline backup of the customerís accounting/MRP systems made them able to restore these essential services back online.
-Although a large amount of work remained to recover completely from the Ryuk damage, the most important services were returned to operations quickly:
+Within 2 days, Progent was able to recover Active Directory services to its pre-intrusion state.
+Progent then performed reinstallations and storage recovery on needed systems.
+All Microsoft Exchange Server data and configuration information were usable, which facilitated the rebuild of Exchange.
+Progent was able to locate intact OST files (Microsoft Outlook Offline Data Files) on team PCs in order to recover mail information.
+A not too old offline backup of the customer's accounting/ERP systems made them able to return these essential programs back servicing users.
+Although significant work was left to recover fully from the Ryuk attack, essential services were recovered quickly:

-"For the most part, the production line operation never missed a beat and we delivered all customer shipments."
+"For the most part, the production operation never missed a beat and we produced all customer sales."

-Throughout the next couple of weeks critical milestones in the recovery project were accomplished in close collaboration between Progent engineers and the customer:
+During the following month key milestones in the recovery process were accomplished in tight cooperation between Progent team members and the customer:

-- Self-hosted web sites were brought back up with no loss of information.
+- Self-hosted web sites were restored with no loss of information.

-- The MailStore Server with over four million archived messages was brought on-line and available for users.
+- The MailStore Server with over 4 million historical emails was spun up and accessible to users.

-- A new Palo Alto 850 security appliance was deployed.
+- A new Palo Alto Networks 850 security appliance was brought on-line.

-- Nearly all of the desktops and laptops were being used by staff.
+- Nearly all of the user desktops were functioning as before the incident.

-"A huge amount of what went on in the initial days is mostly a fog for me, but I will not forget the commitment each of the team accomplished to help get our business back.
-Iíve utilized Progent for at least 10 years, maybe more, and each time I needed help Progent has outperformed my expectations and delivered.
-This situation was a stunning achievement."
+"A huge amount of what happened that first week is nearly entirely a haze for me, but our team will not soon forget the dedication all of your team accomplished to give us our business back.
+I've been working together with Progent for the past 10 years, possibly more, and every time I needed help Progent has come through and delivered.
+This situation was no exception but maybe more Herculean."

-A possible enterprise-killing disaster was averted through the efforts of dedicated professionals, a broad array of knowledge, and close teamwork.
-Although in retrospect the ransomware virus incident detailed here would have been prevented with current cyber security systems and ISO/IEC 27001 best practices, user training, and properly executed incident response procedures for information backup and applying software patches, the reality is that state-sponsored cybercriminals from Russia, China and elsewhere are relentless and are an ongoing threat.
-If you do fall victim to a ransomware incursion, remember that Progent's roster of professionals has proven experience in crypto-ransomware virus blocking, removal, and file restoration.
+A possible business extinction catastrophe was evaded through the efforts of dedicated experts, a wide spectrum of knowledge, and close collaboration.
+Although in retrospect the ransomware penetration detailed here would have been shut down with up-to-date cyber security solutions and best practices, user training, and well designed incident response procedures for information backup and applying software patches, the fact remains that government-sponsored cybercriminals from China, Russia, North Korea and elsewhere are relentless and are not going away.
+If you do fall victim to a crypto-ransomware penetration, feel confident that Progent's team of experts has substantial experience in ransomware virus blocking, cleanup, and information systems restoration.

-"So, to Darrin, Matt, Aaron, Dan, Claude, Jesse, Arnaud, Allen and Chris (along with others who were involved), thanks very much for allowing me to get rested after we made it past the initial push.
-All of you did an incredible job, and if anyone that helped is in the Chicago area, a great meal is my treat!"
+"So, to Darrin, Matt, Aaron, Dan, Jesse, Arnaud, Allen, Tony and Chris (and any others who were helping), thank you for allowing me to get rested after we got past the first week.
+Everyone did an amazing job, and if any of your guys is in the Chicago area, dinner is my treat!"

-To read or download a PDF version of this customer story, please click:
+To review or download a PDF version of this ransomware incident report, please click:

-Progent's Ransomware Recovery Case Study Datasheet.
+Progent's Ransomware Virus Recovery Case Study Datasheet.
 (PDF - 282 KB)